 “What the fuck was that for?!”
 She demanded, glaring at Taylor.
 The brunette was glowering back just as fiercely.

 “Listen bitch, that band is my whole life.
 I have wanted to be a part of them ever since I saw them perform a few years ago but they only take University students because it’s a University band.
 So you will not take that offer of lead singer, otherwise I will make your whole life here a fucking misery.”
 Taylor threatened and Cassie rolled her eyes at the brunette; she was shorter than Cassie and although her glare was vicious, her words scathing, Cassie wasn’t even fazed.

 “Ooh, scary!”
 Cassie mocked.
 “I don’t listen to threats, certainly not ones from munchkins or oompa loompas.
 Seriously, how much foundation are you wearing?
 Or is that a failed fake tan?”
 Cassie smirked as Taylor got angrier; if Cassie kept this up, she reckoned that Taylor would have steam coming out of her ears.
 “Besides, I’m not planning on taking the offer anyway.
 Although, if I was,” Cassie leered down at the brunette.
 “There’s not a damned fucking thing you could do to stop me.”
 The red-head turned around, flicking Taylor in the face with her hair as she did so, stalking away from the girl with a smirk on her face, leaving a speechless and fuming Taylor behind.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, HarriettWithTwoTeasWrite a Review